Lump Sum vs Drip Feed Investing

 When you have a large pot of money to invest, you have two main choices.
-You can either invest it all at once, a lump sum, or you can divide it into portions and invest over a period of time.
+You can either invest lump sum or over time.
 What are the advantages/disadvantages of both options and what should you take into account besides the present and potential value of your investments?

 Pound Cost Averaging (PCA) is the technique where you divide your lump sum into portions and drip feed that amount into the market.
-In the figure below, you can see how PCA can benefit you in a falling market.
+Look at the graph below.
+You can see how PCA can benefit you in a falling market.

 PCA allows you to buy more shares if the share price decreases, leading to a portfolio with greater value when the share price rebounds.

 In the figure below I am using the example of someone with £10,000 to invest.
 If the investor invests everything immediately in month one (light green), when the share price (yellow dotted line) is £100, in 10 months time they will still have the same number of shares (100 at £100 each = £10,000 value).
 This is the lump sum method.

 If the investor used PCA (dark green) and drip-fed £1000 into the market on a monthly basis, the end result would be somewhat different.
 The investor would be buying more shares per £1000 when the price decreased.